kali-linex/linex/Documentation/core-api/kobject.rst

 If all that you want to use a kobject for is to provide a reference counter for your structure, please use the struct kref instead; a kobject would be overkill.
-For more information on how to use struct kref, please see the file Documentation/core-api/kref.rst in the Linux kernel source tree.
+For more information on how to use struct kref, please see the file Documentation/core-api/kref.rst in the Linex kernel source tree.

 Creating "simple" kobjects